artsy/artsy.github.io/_posts/2015-08-15-Cocoa-Architecture:-Router-Pattern.markdown

 The pattern evolved when mixed with a [AFHTTPClient](http://cocoadocs.org/docsets/AFNetworking/1.3.4/Classes/AFHTTPClient.html) to act as the base URL resolver, allowing us to easily switch between staging and production environments, and as a central point for hosting all HTTP headers.
 This meant it was trivial to generate authenticated `NSURLRequest`s.

 As it is presently, this pattern is working.
 We've just wrapped up a new Pod, [Artsy Authentication](https://github.com/artsy/Artsy_Authentication).
 It's a library that has an `ARRouter` that behaves [exactly like above](https://github.com/artsy/Artsy_Authentication/blob/master/Pod/Classes/ArtsyAuthenticationRouter.h).
-So it's still seeing use in fresh applications.
+We continue to build new apps with it.

 ## Siblings